Equipment and Environment Requirements

 - The proctor will ask you to move the camera on your computer to show a 360-degree view of the room, including your tabletop surface.

-- When directed by the proctor, you'll launch the ETS Test Browser.
-The proctor will give you the password to access the test.
+- The proctor will launch the ETS Test Browser and enter the test ID and password to access the test.

 - Expect this process to take approximately 20 minutes.